Skeleton Knight in Another World

 Skeleton Knight in Another World (骸骨騎士様、只今異世界へお出掛け中, Gaikotsu Kishi-sama, Tadaima Isekai e Odekake-chū) is a Japanese light novel series written by Ennki Hakari and illustrated by KeG.
 It began serialization online in October 2014 on the novel self-publishing website Shōsetsuka ni Narō.
-It was later acquired by Overlap, who have published ten volumes since June 2015 under their Overlap Novels imprint.
-A manga adaptation with art by Akira Sawano has been serialized online via Overlap's Comic Gardo website since February 2017 and has been collected in eleven tankōbon volumes.
+It was later acquired by Overlap, who have published 10 volumes since June 2015 under their Overlap Novels imprint.

+A manga adaptation with art by Akira Sawano has been serialized online via Overlap's Comic Gardo website since February 2017 and has been collected in 14 tankōbon volumes.
 Both the light novel and manga are licensed in North America by Seven Seas Entertainment.
-An anime television series adaptation by Studio Kai and Hornets aired from April to June 2022.
+An anime television series adaptation produced by Studio Kai and Hornets aired from April to June 2022.
+A second season was announced in December 2024.

 Plot

 Upon awakening, an unnamed gamer finds himself in the avatar body and armor that he was using in his online game.
 Seeing his reflection in a river, he is shocked to discover that his appearance is that of a skeleton due to the special avatar skin『Skeleton』he used.
 In unfamiliar territory, the gamer decides that it would be best to hide his appearance by never removing his helmet and to search for inhabitants.
-He spies a band of bandits attacking a group at a distance and springs into action, killing the brigands after seeing them about to rape two women.
+Spying a band of bandits attacking a group at a distance and seeing they're about to rape two women, he springs into action and kills the brigands.
 The women introduce themselves as Lauren du Luvierte, a noblewoman, and Rita Farren, her maid.
 Using his game name, the knight introduces himself as Arc and agrees to escort the two ladies to the town of Luvierte.
-While he refuses a reward (to avoid meeting Lauren's father Viscount Buckle du Luvierte, as it would cause complications should the noble ask to see his face), Rita gives him a copper passport to allow him easier passage through any city in the territory.
+While he refuses a reward (to avoid meeting Lauren's father Viscount Buckle du Luvierte, as it would cause complications should the noble ask to see his face), he accepts a copper passport from Rita which will allow him easier passage through any city in the territory.

-While dispatching a group of bandits using a cave as their hideout who had attacked him near the town of Diento, he discovers a wounded green-furred cottontailed fox ("ventu vulpis") being held in a cage.
+Near the town of Diento, he dispatches a group of bandits who had attacked him.
+While exploring their cave hideout, he discovers a wounded green-furred cottontailed fox ("ventu vulpis") imprisoned in a cage.
 Freeing the creature, he heals its wound with magic and befriends it.
 The fox indicates that it wants to travel with him, and he names it "Ponta".

 Later, Arc encounters a male elf outside Diento and learns about the human trade in capturing and enslaving elves.
 The elf is surprised that Ponta (which he refers to as a "spirit creature") is so attached to Arc and that Arc doesn't seem to share the fear and prejudice against elves that most humans in this world seem to have.